WORLD ECONOMY

 INDIAN TEXTILE INDUSTRY

-India is the worlds second-largest producer of textiles and garments the industry grew at a healthy pace of 14.59%, making it the second-fastest growing textile industry in the world.
+India continues to strengthen its position as the worlds second-largest producer of textiles and garments, with the industry maintaining a healthy growth rate of 10% in the previous fiscal year, making it the second-fastest-growing textile industry globally.

 COMPANY OVERVIEW